2players/chinese_translation/README.md

 ## Update database

-This module has a built-in mix task - download the latest database:
+This module has a built-in mix task - update database:

 ```bash
 $ mix han.update_database
 ```

-The downloaded file will be put into `priv/`.
+The downloaded file will be placed into `priv/`.

 ## Usage